 - Where to stay in Mie

 - More travel destinations near Mie

 The Magose Pass is one of the most famous parts of the Kumano Kodo Pilgrimage, the famous network of pilgrimage trails on Kii Peninsula.
-The hiking trails have been in use for over 1,000 years and are designated UNESCO World Heritage.
-The Magose pass is a relatively easy hike of about 5 km with the highest point at 325m above sea level.
+The hiking trails have been in use for over 1,000 years and the area is one of the 25 designated UNESCO World Heritage spots in Japan.
+The Magose Pass is a relatively easy hike of about 5 km with the highest point at 325m above sea level.
 The stone paved path brings you over the pass and is known for the beautiful cypress forest (Hinoki).
 On your way you can also spot many Jizo stone statues, the guardians of children, especially those who passed away before their parents.
 At the top of the pass you can opt for adding some more distance and hike to the top of Mount Tengura (522m in 30 min) or Mt.
 Binshiyama (599m in 2hrs), from where you can have stunning views of the surrounding countryside and the Pacific Ocean.

 How to get to Magose Pass

 From both JR Owase station and Aiga station you can take a bus to Washige stop and walk for 10 minutes.